Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: PRELIMINARIES

 To generate long-horizon trajectories, we can concatenate multiple B\'ezier curves to form a piecewise spline.
 With $M$ segments, the full spline, indexed by $m \in \{0, 1, \dots, M-1\}$, can be defined by the collection of control points

-Smoothness across segments is enforced by continuity constraints on shared control points, i.e., $\mathcal{P}_n^{(m)} = \mathcal{P}_0^{(m+1)}$, and matching derivatives up to a desired degree $C$.
+Smoothness across segments is enforced by continuity constraints on shared control points, i.e., $\mathcal{P}_n^{(m)} = \mathcal{P}_0^{(m+1)}$, and matching derivatives up to continuity order $C$.
 In our framework, the optimization variables can be reduced to the set of control points $\boldsymbol{\mathcal{P}}$ of the piecewise spline.